bthomp4/Capstone_Networking/README.md

 ## Tasks that need to be added in somewhere:
 1. ~Figure out how to change Image to a string, and then from string back to Image~
-2. Create a socket program to send image from server to client
+2. Create a socket program to send image from server to client 2.1 Figure out how to compress an image using python 2.1.1 Try compressing the image after taking the picture
 3. Create bash scripts at some point

 ## Additional Info